 Students who have been removed from post-baccalaureate certificate-seeking status for failing to maintain good standing must reapply for a post-baccalaureate certificate program and pay the appropriate fee.

 A student may be removed from certificate-seeking status if the requirements to remove provisional admission or if minimum academic standards are not met.

-A student who fails to maintain good standing in courses applicable to his/her certificate program, for reasons specified in writing, is not making satisfactory progress toward completing the program requirements and may be removed from certificate-seeking status.
+A student who fails to maintain good standing in courses applicable to their certificate program, for reasons specified in writing, is not making satisfactory progress toward completing the program requirements and may be removed from certificate-seeking status.
 Each college has procedures to deal with appeals arising from removal from certificate-seeking status.

 Up to one-third of the credits required for a post-baccalaureate certificate may be transferred into UAA and applied to that certificate from a regionally accredited institution if they were not previously used to obtain any other degree or certificate.
 Acceptance of transfer credits toward program requirements is at the discretion of the individual program.